GaianRangerPlugin/ranger-gaian-plugin/README.md

     `export CLASSPATH="$CLASSPATH:/root/gaiandb/gaiandb/policy/*"`
     `export CLASSPATH="$CLASSPATH:/root/gaiandb/gaiandb/policy/conf/"`

-* copy target/ranger-gaian-plugin-1.0.0-SNAPSHOT.jar from your build tree, to this policy folder on Gaian.
+* copy plugin/target/ranger-gaian-plugin-1.0.0-SNAPSHOT.jar from your build tree, to this policy folder on Gaian.

-* copy the rest of policy folder from the source tree to the policy folder.
-This provides the additional dependent jars that the plugin needs

-* Delete GAIANDB.jar & derby.jar as these will be found in the main gaian folder (this will be improved in a future build)

-* Copy the configuration files found in this project under policy/conf to policy/conf on gaian.
+* Copy the configuration files found in this project under plugin/src/main/resources/conf to policy/conf on gaian.
 These are the configuration files for the plugin which we will edit below

 * configure Gaian to use RangerPolicyResultFilter, by adding this line at the end of gaiandb_config.properties: